syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ![Setting DateFormat to data form date item in Xamarin.Forms DataForm](SfDataForm_images/Editors_DateFormat.png)

-### Setting title for date editor[UWP]
+### Setting title for date editor

-You can set the title for the time editor by handling the `Title` property in DataFormTimeItem[https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormDateItem.html].
-The default value is `Choose Date`.
+You can set title to the time editor by handling the `Title` property in DataFormTimeItem[https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormDateItem.html].
+The default value of the property is `Choose Date`.

 {% tabs %}
 {% highlight c# %}